kaiajimenez.com

 Unfortunately, working with Hugo quickly became a frustrating experience.
 These are a few of the reasons that led me to look for other options:

-- Its documentation was seemingly written for a more experienced audience, which did not make it any easier to learn the syntax, project structure, etc.
+• Its documentation seemed written for a more experienced audience, which did not make it any easier to learn the syntax, project structure, etc.

-- I struggled to implement more dynamic elements, and soon it became clear that a component-based approach was more fitting for my designs.
+• I struggled to implement more dynamic elements, and realised that Hugo did not make sense for the component-based approach I had used for my designs.

 Second attempt: Astro